KE25 SR |

 and needed a few tweaks to fit in the ke25.
 I had a new front section for the

-exhaust made because of the space restrictions next to the g-box.
+exhaust made because of the space restrictions next to the gearbox.
 The front springs

 have been cut 1-1/4 coils which lowered it a bit and is still captive.
 The front